A discredited term for a Si- and Fe-rich (clinochlore) chlorite.

 An obsolete term for muscovite.

-See diffusion.
+See insulator.